jonfernandez12/FRIDAY_code_challenge/docs/technical/future_implementations.md

 ## Regular expressions

 The actual regular expression splits 7 from the proposed 9 strees and only 2 of the 4 complex ones.
 I am sure there must be a better regular expression that covers all of them.
-If not, maybe it would be a good idea once we have processed 7 of 9 streets, to try to reprocess the missing streets with another type of regular expression or method.
+If not, maybe it would be a good idea once I have processed 7 of 9 streets, to try to reprocess the missing streets with another type of regular expression or method.

 ## Testing

 There is 14% of coverage missing because exception paths have not been covered.
-Also I miss adding JSON validation with pydantic by creating classes with the same structure as the expected json objects, so we can return more strong values in each function.
+Also I miss adding JSON validation with pydantic by creating classes with the same structure as the expected json objects, so I can return more strong values in each function.

 ## Github actions